 The Master of Philsophy (MPhil) program allows candidates to undertake research and advanced specialisation in any area of scholarship or design covered by the faculty.

-Entry requirements include a bachelor’s degree – generally a four-year degree or a three-year degree with honours in a relevant discipline.
+Admission criteria includes a bachelor’s degree – generally a four-year degree or a three-year degree with honours in a relevant discipline.

 The program is typically completed in four semesters of full-time study (two years) or eight semesters of part-time study (four years).